-Named one of Canada’s top emerging musicians under 30 by the Canadian Broadcasting Corporation, Sydney spent the 2021 summer season as a member of the renowned Apprentice Program for Singers at the Santa Fe Opera, where she covered Tatyana in Eugene Onegin and appeared as Antonia in an excerpt from Les Contes d’Hoffmann in the annual Apprentice Scenes Showcase.
-2021 also saw Sydney star in the title role of Brott Opera’s digital, abridged production of Estacio's iconic Canadian opera, Filumena.
-She recently made her principle artist debut at Opera on the Avalon as Beatrice in Heggie's Three Decembers, followed by an appearance as the soprano soloist in Beethoven's 9th Symphony with the Brott Music Festival.
+Named one of Canada’s top emerging musicians under 30 by the Canadian Broadcasting Corporation, Sydney was a 2021 Santa Fe Opera Apprentice Artist, covering Tatyana in Eugene Onegin and appearing as Antonia in an excerpt from Les Contes d’Hoffmann in the annual Apprentice Scenes Showcase.
+Canadian debuts include Beatrice in Heggie's Three Decembers at Opera on the Avalon and starring in the title role of Brott Opera’s digital, abridged 2021 production of Estacio's iconic Canadian opera, Filumena.
 She made her professional debut in 2019 as La Fortuna & Valletto in Tim Albery’s critically acclaimed production of Monteverdi’s The Coronation of Poppea at Opera Theatre of Saint Louis, where she also covered Gilda in Rigoletto as a member of the Gerdine Young Artist Program.

 Sydney is a Regional Finalist & three-time prize winner at the Metropolitan Opera National Council Auditions and was a 2019/20 member of the Royal Conservatory of Music's Rebanks Family Fellowship Program.
-Sydney holds degrees in opera from Rice University and the University of Toronto.
 She is on the roster of Dean Artists Management.
-Sydney is immensely grateful for the support of the Sylva Gelber Music & Weston Family Foundations.

 "Sydney Baedke [as Musetta] was the revelation of the evening, in terms of aura, vocal control, and dynamics.
 In our opinion, we would even be interested to see her take on Mimi, as she possesses the roundness and vocal warmth."